allgreed/kasprowicz.pro/content/posts/pointing-frontend-to-backend.md

 ## State of the art

 Devops is about applying glue, so let's combine almost all of the ideas above.
-Therefore let's just assume that api is at `/api` in production and can be set via `REACT_APP_BACKEND_URL` for development.
+Therefore we start with an assumption that api is at `/api` in production and can be set via `REACT_APP_BACKEND_URL` for development.
 If you're using [axios](https://github.com/axios/axios) as your HTTP library of choice then the code would look something like:

 ```js
 function makeApiClient()